h7mei/monikers/README.md

 # Monikers - Multiplayer Card Game

-A multiplayer version of the classic Monikers card guessing game built with Next.js, TypeScript, and tRPC.
+A multiplayer version of the classic Monikers card guessing game built with Next.js, TypeScript, and Pusher for real-time communication.

 ## Features